-Trump has the ability immediately to name Maureen Ohlhausen as either acting chairwoman or chairwoman of the commission.
+Trump has the ability, as early as Inauguration Day, to name Maureen Ohlhausen as either acting chair or chair of the Commission.
 If she is named chair, Ohlhausen can in turn immediately name new directors to head the Bureaus of Competition, Consumer Protection and Economics.
-If she is named acting chairwoman, and another candidate is nominated, that person will need to be confirmed by the Senate, which will delay appointment of new bureau directors.
+If she is named acting chair, and another candidate is nominated, that person will need to be confirmed by the Senate, which will delay appointment of new bureau directors.

 Ohlhausen is not the only candidate rumored to be in the running.
-Others are pointing to former Republican FTC Commissioner Joshua Wright to lead either the FTC or the DOJ Antitrust Division.
+Others are pointing to former Republican FTC Commissioner, Joshua Wright, to lead either the FTC or the DOJ Antitrust Division.
 News reports indicate Wright is serving on Trump's FTC transition team, which in the past has led to more permanent appointments.

-According to The Wall Street Journal, Wright was considered the FTC's most conservative commissioner during his two-and-a-half-year tenure at the agency.
-He frequently opposed enforcement efforts proposed by the commission's Democratic leadership, including his vote last year against blocking the planned merger of the nation's two largest food distributors for restaurants and cafeterias, Sysco Corp. and US Foods Inc., which the FTC successfully blocked by arguing it would raise prices for customers and give the merged company control of 75 percent of the sales of full-service food distribution at the national level.
+According to The Wall Street Journal, Wright was considered the FTC's most conservative commissioner during his 2.5-year tenure at the agency.
+He frequently opposed enforcement efforts proposed by the Commission's Democratic leadership, including his vote last year against blocking the planned merger of the nation's two largest food distributors for restaurants and cafeterias, Sysco and US Foods, which the FTC successfully blocked by arguing it would raise prices for customers and give the merged company control of 75 percent of the sales of full-service food distribution at the national level.

-Others serving on the Trump transition team that suggest the Trump administration will follow a traditional Republican approach to antitrust include David Higbee, deputy assistant attorney general in the Antitrust Division during the Bush administration, and Tad Lipsky, who worked with Bill Baxter in the Reagan administration Antitrust Division.
-Recent speculation in the press also suggests that Trump may tap Republican Utah Attorney General Sean Reyes as the next chairman of the FTC.
+Others serving on the Trump transition team that suggest the Trump Administration will follow a traditional Republican approach to antitrust include David Higbee, Deputy Assistant Attorney General in the Antitrust Division during the Bush Administration, and Tad Lipsky, who worked with Bill Baxter in the Reagan Administration Antitrust Division.

-History teaches that we may also see nominees from among Republican staff on House or Senate committees with oversight over the DOJ and FTC, lawyers connected to senior administration officials not well known by the antitrust community, or business executives with no antitrust expertise.
+History teaches that we may also see nominees from among Republican staff on House or Senate committees with oversight over the DOJ and FTC, lawyers connected to senior administration officials not well-known by the antitrust community, or business executives with no antitrust expertise.

-2. Uncertainty Over How Vigorous Merger Enforcement Will Be in the Trump Administration
+2. Uncertainty over how vigorous merger enforcement will be in the Trump Administration

-The Obama administration went out with a bang in 2016 on the merger enforcement front in potential reaction to criticism from the left that previous enforcement had been lax.
+The Obama Administration went out with a bang in 2016 on the merger enforcement front in potential reaction to criticism from the left that previous enforcement had been lax.